-other Not applicable-this is a non-project action.
-Individual projects listed in the CIP are located at that proposed parcels have adequate utilities to match the temporary, seasonal use.
+Not applicable-this is a non-project action.
+Individual projects listed in the CIP are located at various sites throughout Chelan County with varying utility access.
+Future permit review would ensure that proposed parcels have adequate utilities to match the temporary, seasonal use.
 Chelan-Douglas Health District would review proposed on-site septic facilities and wells as needed.